ifly6/Communique/README.md

 2. Version 2 is a change due to the introduction of a new operator which is written to file.
 The `->` operator, signifying 'in', cannot be parsed by version 1 parsers, and hence, necessitated a change in the version number.
   - Added `->` modifier, signifying 'in', e.g. `region:europe -> wa:members` would return 'nations of Europe in WA:members' and `region:europe -> wa:delegates` would return the Delegate of Europe.
 Due to the way the 'both' function works, it is commutative.

+3. Version 3 is a cosmetic upgrade.
+Communiqué switched from Java's Swing to JavaFX.
+Version 3 uses the same file format for Version 2.
+It also has a massive number of bug fixes and optimisations which were developed in the time between Versions 2 and 3.